Umairmaqsood00/NatureFusion/README.md

 - Relaxing nature sounds (wind, rain, thunder, birds, waves, coffee shop, and more)
 - Mix and match sounds, adjust individual volumes
-- Save and load your favorite sound mixes
 - Timer to auto-stop playback
 - Beautiful animated background and particles
 - Responsive design for mobile